Michael Finley: Phoenix Suns (1995–1996)

 Finley was named to the 1995–96 NBA All-Rookie First Team and finished third in Rookie of the Year voting after averaging fifteen points, 4.6 rebounds and 3.5 assists per game.
 He became only the third rookie in Suns history to score over 1,000 points in a season.
 Despite playing all 82 games in his rookie season, Finley was injured on the final day of regular season and did not play in the playoffs.
-He was traded by the Suns on December 26, 1996 to the Dallas Mavericks along with Sam Cassell, A. C. Green and a second-round draft pick for Jason Kidd, Tony Dumas and Loren Meyer.
+He was traded by the Suns on December 26, 1996 to the Dallas Mavericks along with Sam Cassell, A.C.
+Green and a second-round draft pick for Jason Kidd, Tony Dumas and Loren Meyer.

 Dallas Mavericks (1996–2005)

+Finley flourished in Dallas.
 In his first season with the Mavericks, Finley led the team in scoring, assists and steals.
 Along with point guard Steve Nash and forward Dirk Nowitzki, he became an integral part of the Mavericks' late '90s "run and gun" offense.

 In 2000, he was selected to represent the Western Conference in the 2000 All-Star Game, in which he scored eleven points.
 On January 23, 2001, Finley tied an NBA record by recording eight steals in one half of a game.
 In 2001, he was again selected to represent the Western Conference on All-Star weekend.
 He played for the US national team in the 2002 FIBA World Championship, which lost a record-three games and failed to win a championship for the first time in a major competition since FIBA opened international competitions to NBA players.

 While Finley began to play more of a supporting role (small forward) as he aged and teammate Dirk Nowitzki blossomed, he remained a clutch player for the Mavericks.
 In 2005, he was waived by Dallas to avoid luxury taxes (as part of the league's new labor agreement).
 Finley became an unrestricted free agent and after being pursued by Detroit, Miami, Minnesota, and Phoenix, he elected to remain in Texas with the San Antonio Spurs.